MolBIFFM/diana/README.md

 spectrometry data.

-Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks from UniProt protein accessions.
-Further analysis of these networks is geared towards integrative contextualization of mass spectrometric measurements capturing differential post-translational modification of the represented proteins.
+Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles and analyses protein-protein interaction networks from mass spectrometry data, providing integrative contextualization of differential post-translational modification captured.

 The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by a protein-protein interaction network and its densely interacting